CharGoldenYT/Funkin-Tweaked/README.md

 Score text shows current rating (accurate to the results screen), current combo, and combo breaks (more then just misses break your combo)

-Healthbar has (Hardcoded atm) colors because i like how other engines do that :3
+Healthbar has colors because i like how other engines do that :3

 i'll figure out ghost tapping later lmao.